Drive sales on autopilot with ecommerce-focused featuresSee Features

 Privy Convert is paid at anything over 5,001 page views.
 Privy Email and Privy Text increases in price as you increase your contacts.

-Omnisend’s pricing falls into four plans: Free, Standard, Pro, and Enterprise.
+Omnisend’s pricing falls into three plans: Free, Standard, and Pro:

-- Omnisend Free: Includes emails, pop-ups, forms, boxes, and reporting, and 15,000 emails per month with no contact or page view limit.
+- Omnisend Free: Includes emails, pop-ups, forms, boxes, reporting, and all features like automation, segmentation, and even SMS

-- Omnisend Standard: Starts at $16 per month and includes SMS, automation workflows, audience segmentation, and 24/7 email and chat support.
+- Omnisend Standard: Starts at $16 per month and includes all features and unlimited web push notifications, plus 24/7 email and chat support.

-- Omnisend Pro: Starts at $99 per month, and includes push notifications, Facebook Custom Audiences, Google Customer Match, and Priority support.
+- Omnisend Pro: Starts at $59 per month, and includes unlimited push notifications, free SMS credits, a dedicated Customer Success Manager, and Priority support.

 |Pricing plans||What’s Included||Price per month|